 The life story of little Jean Simmons sounds like a fairy tale.
 She was just a little schoolgirl in a London suberb when the big chance came her way to become a film actress - a dream of many little girls but one that rarely comes true.

-Born in Hampstead, London, on January 31st, 1929, [Jean was actually born in Crouch End and brought up in Cricklewood] Jean had no theatrical background whatsoever, and no idea of becoming an actress ever entered her head.
+Born in Hampstead, London, on January 31st, 1929, [Jean was actually born in Lower Holloway and brought up in Cricklewood] Jean had no theatrical background whatsoever, and no idea of becoming an actress ever entered her head.
 The youngest of four children, she was evacuated with her sister Edna to Somerset during the war.
 Edna, who is two years older than Jean, organised dancing classes for the other evacuees and the village children.
 Jean started attending the lessons, first of all just for fun, but she became really interested, and in a short while had made such good progress that instead of being a pupil she was able to help her sister with the teaching.
 By the time the two girls had returned to London, Jean had decided that she would like to take up a dancing career.
 Her very understanding mother therefore decided that instead of sending her little girl back to the local private school she had been attending before she went away, she would be sent to a school in Golders Green, where as well as doing ordinary lessons children are taught dancing and given a stage training.
 [Mrs. Aida Foster's school]

 Her First Film

 The principal of the school was immediately impressed by her new pupil.
 She realised that she had unusual talent, and that her lovely oval face was very photogenic.
 The result was that when the principal was asked to send a little girl to the studios to playe the part of Margaret Lockwood's sister in Give Us the Moon, she had no hesitation in taking Jean.
 Without even having a test, Jean was given the role, much to her own surprise.